Wind Energy Profile

 Increasingly, utility companies throughout the United States and around the world give customers the choice of voluntarily paying a premium of 2 cents to 3 cents for wind-generated electricity.
 Green power is the term used for electricity supplied entirely or in part from renewable energy.

-The median premium for green pricing in 2010 was 1.5 cents per kilowatt.
-Approximately 860 utilities now offer green pricing for renewable resources.
 At the end of 2010, utilities sold green power to an estimated 1.8 million electricity customers.
+In 2013 the price of wind energy hit an all-time low at 2.5 cents per kilowatt hour.
 Wind energy represented nearly 83 percent of total green power sales.

 On February 17, 2009, the American Recovery and Reinvestment Act of 2009 was signed by President Obama.
 The legislation includes a three-year extension of the production tax credit and a new program that allows renewable energy developers the option of forgoing the production tax credit and securing a grant from the U.S. Treasury in the amount of a 30 percent investment tax credit.